Key Information

 Course Information

-Would you like to enhance your skills in managing BOAS patients?
+Would you like to enhance your skills in managing high risk patients with upper airway obstruction?

-The course will also have a cadaver practical allowing delegates to review and practice surgical techniques such as wedge resection rhinoplasty, partial staphylectomy, tonsillectomy and temporary tracheostomy tube placement.
+The course will also have a cadaver practical allowing delegates to review and practise surgical techniques such as wedge resection rhinoplasty, partial staphylectomy, folded flap palatoplasty and temporary tracheostomy tube placement.
 In addition we will discuss post-operative recovery and how best to manage these patients when hospitalised.

 Why do this course?